BCDA-APS/urRobot/README.md

 This support module provides an EPICS interface to control a Universal Robots e-series robot arm.
 It works by mapping function calls in the [ur_rtde](https://gitlab.com/sdurobotics/ur_rtde) library to EPICS PVs through asyn parameters.
+Additional documentation is available on the [wiki page](https://github.com/nmarks99/epics-urRobot/wiki)

 ## Build Instructions